You are here

-Superintendent of Public Instruction Dr. Tony Bennett named Delaware Trail Elementary School teacher Suzanne Whitton Indiana's 2013 Teacher of the Year at a surprise school assembly on September 28, 2012.
+Suzanne Whitton, Delaware Trail Elementary School teacher was named Indiana’s 2012 Teacher of the Year at a surprise school assembly on September 28, 2012.
 Whitton teaches Visual Arts in grades K through 5 and is the school's Kindergarten Language Arts Intervention Teacher.

 Whitton says her most important accomplishments have been those achieved by her students, from regional and national scholastic art and community service awards to college scholarships.
 She believes her students' successes are a reflection of her teaching philosophy, which includes nourishing students' artistic talent and showing them they can make a difference in the world.

 Whitton also says educators from her past inspired her to learn, achieve, create and ultimately become a dedicated teacher herself.
 She hopes to follow in the footsteps of her mentors and inspire others to commit their lives to helping students achieve success and to spark their students' passion for fine arts.

 Whitton received undergraduate degrees in Art Education and Fine Arts, as well as a Masters of Art Education, from the Herron School of Art and Design at Indiana University-Purdue University Indianapolis.
 In addition to her current position at Delaware Trail, Whitton has also taught Visual Arts to students in grades 6 to 8 at Brownsburg West Middle School, serving as the school's Related Arts and Visual Arts Department Head.
 She has held a variety of leadership positions focused on student activities and interests, service-learning, technology and mentoring new teachers.